dewetblomerus/autochecker/README.md

 ### Automatically check for available Global Entry appointments and be notified on the Pushover app when one becomes available.

+I have the Pushover env vars set up on my laptop for dev.

+Deployment with docker compose on the Raspberry Pi where I am running this, I create a `.env` file for Docker Compose to use.

+`cp .env.example .env`

+Fill in your details

+`docker-compose up --build -d`

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies